Jiuhuang bencao: Esculentist Movement

-Each of these texts contained some plants not included in the Jiuhuang bencao, the identification of which has not received much attention by modern botanistsz.
+Each of these texts contained some plants not included in the Jiuhuang bencao, the identification of which has not received much attention by modern botanists.
 Bretschneider's study botanically identified 176 of the 414 Jiuhuang bencao plants; Read identified 358, leaving 56 unrevealed plants.
 Read's monograph notably includes annotated modern data on the chemical composition and nutritive value of some of the plants.

 Joseph Needham concluded, "There can be no doubt that the esculentist movement constituted one of the great Chinese humanitarian contributions.
 We do not know of any parallel in European, Arabic or Indian medieval civilisation."
 The first similar work in a European language was Charles Bryant's (1783) Flora Diaetetica, or History of Esculent Plants, both Domestic and Foreign.

 Evaluation

 The comparatively few Western scholars who have analyzed the Jiuhuang bencao have enthusiastically praised prince Zhu Xiao's 700-year-old famine herbal.

 Bretschneider said the text "is not a simple compilation from earlier treatises, but for the greater part an original work based upon the author's own experience."
 Swingle described it as "a valuable early treatise on Chinese botany", and the "earliest known, and still today the best" work on famine food plants."
 The Belgian-American historian of science George Sarton called it "the most remarkable herbal of medieval times". said that looking back at the work of Zhu Xiao, "one is struck by an impression of great originality.
 Certainly no previous work of a similar kind has come down to us."
 The American anthropologist Robert L. Freedman (2008) said the Jiuhuang bencao is the "most well-known, and comprehensive study of famine food plants."